peterkeen/trading/README.md

 2. Order Type.
 Currently supported orders are BUY and SELL
 3. Symbol.
 A string consisting of any characters except newline and tab.
 4. Price.
 A string matching the following regex: `\d+\.\d+`
+5. Quantity.
+A string matching the regex `\d+`

 ## Result Format

 Results are tab-delimited lines consisting of the following fields:

-1. Result time.
-2. Commodity
+1. Commodity
-3. Price
+2. Price
-4. Buy order time
+3. Buy order time
-5. Sell order time
+4. Sell order time

 ## Data Structure

-Hash table of lists.
-Key is a "match key" explained below.
-Value is a list of timestamps.
+* hash of order books, one per commodity
+* order book is a pair of rb tree maps, one for buy and one for sell

 ## Algorithm

 1. Parse order
-2. Generate a corresponding "match key"
-  a. inverse of order type.
-For "BUY" this is "SELL" and vise versa.
-  b. commodity
-  c. price
+2. Insert order into appropriate order book
-3. Look in hash table for match key.
+3. Check order book for a match at the top
-  a.
-If list not empty, pop the first timestamp in the list and output a result.
-  b.
-Else, push the timestamp onto the list of "hash key", inverse of "match key"
+4. If there is a match, remove top orders from both buy and sell and print trade